Crash (1996 film): Plot

-James drives Vaughan's Lincoln convertible around the city while Vaughan picks up and has sex with a prostitute in the back seat.
-A short time later, James invites Catherine on one of his and Vaughan's drives.
-On an interstate, they come across a car wreck involving Colin Seagrave, a member of the group, who had been planning to authentically recreate the car accident that killed Jayne Mansfield with Vaughan.
-Amongst the wreckage, the three see Colin's bloodied corpse, wearing a dress and a blonde wig to accurately resemble Mansfield.
-Vaughan photographs the wreck as they pass by.
-Afterward, when police search Vaughan's convertible regarding a pedestrian hit-and-run, James drives it through a car wash while Vaughan and Catherine have sex in the back seat.
+James drives Vaughan's Lincoln convertible around the city while Vaughan picks up a prostitute and has sex with her in the back seat.
+Shortly after, James invites Catherine on one of his and Vaughan's drives.
+They see police search Vaughan's convertible in connection with a pedestrian hit-and-run, leaving Vaughan distressed.
+On an interstate, they come across a car wreck involving Colin Seagrave, a member of the group who had been planning to authentically recreate the car accident that killed Jayne Mansfield with Vaughan.
+Amongst the wreckage, the three see Colin's bloodied corpse, dressed in a blonde wig and a dress to resemble Mansfield.
+Vaughan photographs the scene as they pass by.
+James notices some unexplained blood on the fender and drives them through a car wash while Vaughan and Catherine have sex in the back seat.
+Back home, Catherine lies in bed with visible, though superficial, wounds from Vaughan's touch, crying while James touches her.
+They have sex again, while Catherine asks James to imagine having sex with Vaughan.

-James subsequently has another dalliance with Gabrielle, another of the group members whose legs are clad in restrictive steel braces and who has a vulva-like scar on the back of one of her thighs, an injury suffered in a crash.
-Later, Vaughan invites James to visit a tattooist who tattoos car emblems on Vaughan's body.
-Afterward, James and Vaughan, both highly aroused, have anal sex in Vaughan's car.
+James subsequently has a tryst with Gabrielle, another member of the group, whose legs are clad in restrictive steel braces and who has a vulva-like scar on the back of one of her thighs from a crash injury.
+He tears her fishnet stockings open and penetrates her scar.
+Later, Vaughan invites James to visit a tattooist, who inks car emblems on Vaughan's body.
+Afterward, James and Vaughan have sex in Vaughan's car.

-Vaughan and James go for a drive in separate cars, aggressively pursuing each other.
-On an overpass, Vaughan intentionally crashes his car, landing on a passenger bus below, killing himself.
-After Vaughan's death, Gabrielle and Helen visit a junkyard, and affectionally embrace while lying in the wreck of Vaughan's car.
+When Vaughan rams his car into Catherine's while it is unattended, he and James aggressively pursue each other.
+On an overpass, Vaughan intentionally crashes his car, landing on a passenger bus below and killing himself.
+After Vaughan's death, Gabrielle and Helen visit a junkyard and affectionately embrace while lying in the wreck of Vaughan's car.

-Later, James and Catherine perform a similar stunt, with James pursuing her on a freeway at a high speed.
-Catherine unbuckles her seatbelt as she sees James approaching, and he rams into the back of her car, forcing it to topple down into a grass median.
+Later, James and Catherine perform a similar stunt, with James pursuing her at high speed on a freeway.
+Catherine unbuckles her seatbelt as she sees James approaching, and he rams into the back of her car, causing it to topple down into a grassy median.
 James exits his car and approaches Catherine's, which has flipped upside down.
-Catherine lies partly under the car, apparently superficially injured.
+Catherine lies partly under the car, apparently only superficially injured.
 When James asks if she is okay, she tells him she is not hurt.
-As the couple kiss and begin to have sex near the wrecked vehicle, James whispers to her, "maybe the next one", implying that the only possible result of their extreme fetish is death.
+As the couple kisses and begins to have sex partly underneath the wrecked vehicle, James whispers to a crying Catherine, "Maybe the next one."